 A permanent cause of hair loss is female pattern baldness.
 Like male pattern baldness, it occurs when the hair follicles shrink and eventually stop producing hair.
 One of the big differences between female and male pattern baldness is how the hair is lost.
 Men typically lose their hair in a distinct pattern.
 The hair on the sides of the head or the back of the scalp are typically “stable” and don’t fall out.
 In women, the hair loss pattern tends to occur all over the scalp, causing bald patches and thinning hair.

 Hair Restoration Options

 Multiple hair restoration treatments are available.
-The treatments range from at-home options, such as using Rogaine at the site of hair loss to in-office treatments using laser light or platelet-rich plasma (PRP) injections.
+The treatments range from at-home options, such as using Rogaine at the site of hair loss to in-office treatments using laser light or growth factor injections.
 The most dramatic hair restoration option is hair restoration surgery, also known as a hair transplant.

 During a hair transplant, a surgeon will harvest hair follicles from one area of the scalp or body, where the hair isn’t likely to be lost.
 The follicles are then transplanted into an area where hair loss has occurred.
 Over time, the new hair grows into the transplanted area, making it look as if the person has a full head of hair.

 Which Hair Restoration Option Is Best for Women?

 While hair restoration surgery is usually an ideal option for men with male pattern baldness, it’s not always the best choice for women with female pattern baldness.
 The pattern of hair loss is much more difficult to predict in women, so it can be tough to know which hair follicles will be susceptible to hair loss and which ones won’t be.